Background information

 White space

-Ensure there is sufficient clear space around the logo so that it remains clearly visible.
-Maintain a minimum clear space of 1/3 of the seal's height on all sides.
+Make sure there is enough space around the logo to ensure it remains clearly visible.
+Maintain a minimum clear space equal to 1/3 of the seal's height on all sides.

 Witruimte